Code-Institute-Submissions/ci-pp2-pixels-arcade/README.md

 - Dead Heads Memory Game
 - Space Invaders

-The site is targeted towards users who are searching for quick, accessible games to pass the time on their PC or mobile phone.
+The concept of the site is one targeted towards users who are searching for quick, accessible games to pass the time on their PC or mobile phone.
+The games were chosen for their intuitive gameplay so that a user can "pick up and play" quickly.
+The website is built with future expansion in mind.

 ![Pixel's Arcade](readme-docs/amiresponsive.webp)